My interests lie primarily in metaphysics and the paranormal, owing to a lifetime of strange experiences.

-Orbs are a photographic phenomenon which have provided for some pretty heated debate in many paranormal circles.
-These are little balls that appear in picture or on video, most often where there had been nothing visible to the naked eye.
+Orbs are a photographic phenomenon that has caused heated debate in many paranormal circles.
+These are little balls that appear in pictures or in videos, most often where there had been nothing visible to the naked eye.
 Their colors can range across the spectrum, but they always appear to give off some degree of light.
-Skeptics say they’re nothing more than dust, insects or camera malfunctions, while believers say they’re something else entirely.
+Skeptics say they’re nothing more than dust, insects, or camera malfunctions, while believers say they’re something else entirely.

 For now, let’s put our skeptical side on hold for a little while and discuss the more metaphysical possibilities.